johnno1962/injectionforxcode/README.md

 ## Source Files/Roles:

-__InjectionPlugin/Classes/InInjectionPlugin.m__

-Singleton subclass of original InAppDelegate class responding to Xcode Menu events.
+__InjectionPluginLite/Classes/INPluginMenuController.m__

-Superclass responsible for running up TCP server process on port 31442 receiving connections from applications with their main.m patched for injection.
-When an incoming connection arrives it opens an instance of InPluginDocument associated with the project of the application.
+Responsible for coordinating the injection menu and running up TCP server process on port 31442 receiving connections from applications with their main.m patched for injection.
+When an incoming connection arrives it opens sets the current connection on the associated "client" instance.

-__InjectionPlugin/Classes/InPluginDocument.m__

-An instance is created of this INDocument(NSDocument) subclass to shadow each project being injected.
-Superclass runs a series of Perl scripts in response to menu events to patch projects or code for injection and load the resulting bundles.

-__Injection/Injection/InAppDelegate.m__

-The original standalone application delegate running the injection service and managing licensing.

-__Injection/Injection/InDirectory.m__

-A utility class for OS X 10.6 where FS events can not be selected down to the file level.

-__Injection/Injection/InDocument.m__

-The subclass responsible for running the scripts used by injection to patch projects and classes and parsing their output for actions to perform.

-__Injection/Injection/InImageView.m__

-NSImageView subclass that knows the path of the file dragged onto it.

-__Injection/Injection/validatereceipt.m__

-copy protection formerly used for App Store
+__InjectionPluginLite/Classes/INPluginClientController.m__

+An singleton instance to shadow a client connection which monitors connection to application client being injected and runs unix scripts to prepare the project/bundles as part of injection.

 ## Perl scripts:

-__Injection/Injection/listDevice.pl__

-Lists the files in the sandbox on an iOS device.
+__Injection/Injection/patchProject.pl__

+Run when a project is first used for injection to patch main.m and any ".pch" files.

 __Injection/Injection/openBundle.pl__

-Opens the bundle project containing the class categories used for injection.

-__Injection/Injection/openProject.pl__

-Run when a project is first used for injection to patch main.m and the ".pch" file

-__Injection/Injection/openURL.pl__

-Opens special URLs used by injection to patch/un-patch specific files.
+Opens the bundle project used by injection to inject code.

-__Injection/Injection/prepareBundle.pl__
+__Injection/Injection/injectSource.pl__

-The script called when you inject a source file to patch the source class into a category, build the injection bundle project and signal the client application to load the resulting bundle to apply the code changes.
+The script called when you inject a source file to build the injection bundle project and signal the client application to load the resulting bundle to apply the code changes.

 __Injection/Injection/revertProject.pl__